mgifford/open-source-contracting/README.md

 There are many open-source projects which take on contributions and so therefore need an agreement for the license of those contributions.
 The Fedora Project of RedHat came up with this [Fedora Project Contributor Agreement](https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement?rd=Legal:FPCA) as a model.

-Many contracts however are for larger pieces of work and not descrete code checkins that are tied to an already existing open-source project.
+Many contracts however are for larger pieces of work and not discrete code checkins that are tied to an already existing open-source project.

 ## Sample language